-The fees of the Investment Adviser and Sub-Investment Adviser will be borne by the Manager.
+The fees of the Investment Adviser, Sub-Investment Adviser and Sub-Delegate will be borne by the entity which appointed them (i.e. the Manager, the Investment Adviser or the Sub-Investment Adviser (as the case may be)).

-The Manager may appoint a replacement Investment Adviser or discretionary Sub-Investment Adviser for a Sub-Fund at its discretion subject to necessary prior approval by the SFC and giving at least one month's prior notice to affected Unitholders in normal circumstances.
+The Manager may appoint a replacement Investment Adviser or discretionary Sub-Investment Adviser or Sub-Delegate for a Sub-Fund at its discretion subject to necessary prior approval by the SFC and giving at least one month's prior notice to affected Unitholders in normal circumstances.